simonsose23/las-utils/README.md

 ## Point Cloud Class Processor: `pc_class_processor.py`

-Perform multiple operations on point cloud scalar fields used for classification.
-It performs:
+Remap point cloud scalar fields used for classification.

-- Cluster: Merge multiple classes together into one class
-- Remap: Assign a desired class id to the cluster
-- Rename: Rename the classification scalar field name

 The operations are specified by a Hydra configuration file: